Gaza Strip famine: July 2024 – present

 In August 2025, German newspapers Bild and Süddeutsche Zeitung published articles questioning the authenticity of photos from the Gaza Strip, with Bild accusing Anas Zayed Fteiha, a photojournalist working for Turkey's Anadolu Agency, of staging his photos of the famine.
 The articles were cited by Israel's Ministry of Foreign Affairs as evidence of "Pallywood".
 Fteiha denied the accusations and accused Bild of repeated breaches of journalistic ethics.
 He stated, "The photo they published to distort me is entirely real.
 It was taken during the filming of a documentary documenting the famine in Gaza, as children were scrambling for food or water.
 Everything in it was real, not staged or directed."
-Israeli fact-checking organization FakeReporter also rebutted several claims made in the Bild report.
+The claims made in the Bild report were debunked by the Israeli fact-checking organization FakeReporter and the French newspaper Libération.

 In response to the increasing number of deaths due to malnutrition, and heightened reporting, the IDF issued a statement on 12 August blaming the deaths on a deliberate campaign by Hamas to interfere with ceasefire negotiations.
 They also claimed reports obfuscated preexisting conditions.
 Experts interviewed by Haaretz on 13 August stated that such conditions do not preclude the cause of the deaths being due to starvation, and the existing conditions in Gaza can aggravate preexisting conditions.
 In August 2025, The Free Press investigated the pre-existing health problems of starving Palestinian children in an attempt to cast doubt on the famine.

 In August 2025, Xaviaer DuRousseau and other American and Israeli social media influencers went on a paid trip to Gaza by the diaspora affairs ministry to film and share content from the distribution sites.
 According to Haaretz, the aim of the campaign is to "reveal the truth" about the conditions in Gaza.
 DuRousseau stated on Twitter, "There is enough food at this aid base to feed every person in Gaza for at least a week, but the UN, Hamas, etc refuse to distribute the food efficiently.
 Instead, it sits here to spoil and be stolen.
-How’s that Israel’s fault?".
+How's that Israel's fault?".

-In September 2025, Drop Site News reported that Google had signed a six-month $45 million contract with the Israeli government in June to push its propaganda during the Gaza war, including content that denied the famine.
+In September 2025, Drop Site News reported that Google had signed a six-month, $45 million contract with the Israeli government in June to push its propaganda during the Gaza war, including content that denied the famine.